 Yacht Charter Contract – Terms and Conditions

-- MYBA (Mediterranean Yacht Brokers Association) – Yacht Charter rate includes hire and insurance of yacht, crew wages, crew food and ship’s laundry only.
+Yacht Charter rate on most charter contracts includes the hire and insurance of yacht, crew wages, crew food and ship’s laundry only.

 The specific terms of each charter will be detailed in the Yacht Charter Agreement, signed by the charterer and the yacht owner or their representatives.
 The yacht charterer will normally pay, in addition to the charter fee and at cost, all fuel and lubricating oil costs for the yacht and tender, all harbour, pilot and divers’ fees, water, electricity, local taxes as applicable and all food and beverages for the charterer’s party.
 Yacht charter rates are subject to change without notice.